-Herbal tea is a popular and beloved drink thanks to its soothing nature, natural taste, and promised health benefits.
+Herbal tea is a popular and beloved drink thanks to its soothing nature and natural taste.
+Many, however, love the number of herbal tea benefits they can get.
 Most people drink it warm as they start or finish their busy day, while others have it cold in between meals.
 Many think of it as one of the healthiest teas and best teas around.
 However, you’ll soon discover more about herbal tea that’s sure to surprise and excite both regular and casual consumers alike.

 In this article, we’ll look into all there is to know about herbal teas!
 What are they, how do you make one, what are the types, and what are its benefits.
 We’ll also share with you some of the best herbal tea recipes you can try, depending on your need.
 Now, get your mugs and kettles ready, and let’s get right into it.